curl/everything-curl/building-source.md

 code.
 Generally speaking, the same set of files are used to build binaries for all platforms and computer architectures that curl supports. curl can be built and run on a vast number of different platforms.
-If you use a rare operating system yourself, chances are that building curl yourself from source is the easiest or perhaps only way to get curl.
+If you use a rare operating system yourself, chances are that building curl from source is the easiest or perhaps the only way to get curl.

 Making it easy to build curl is a priority to the curl project, although we don't always necessarily succeed!